techieeliot/gcc-web-design-co/src/content/blog/tailwind-best-practices.md

 };
 ```

-> 💡 Use Tailwind's configuration to set your design tokens so your codebase remains consistent—like knowing exactly how to care for each blueberry plant.
+> 💡 Use Tailwind's configuration like tending a garden—carefully nurturing each design element for consistent growth.

 ## Component Abstraction Patterns